-This job opportunity is fantastic for anyone who graduated with a bachelor’s degree in business administration or human resources.
-HR specialists will have several opportunities for growth in their roles, such as being promoted to human resources director or vice president.
+Frequently people in this role will be required to have a degree in business administration or human resources.
+HR specialists have several opportunities for growth in their roles, such as being promoted to human resources manager, director, or beyond.

 Are you a job seeker?

 HR specialist salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.